Sergiolopezflores/Gadget-Accessible-Electromagnetic-Fault-Injection/README.md

 # Images
 Here you can find the images used in the rest of the explanations of the repository for its correct visualization.

+# Malware-goodware
+Here is all the malware and goodware executed on the raspberry and used to make the captures

+# Models
+In this folder you will find all the models used for this project.

 # Results
 This folder contains the validation results of the different models.
 There are confusion matrices, bar charts with accuracy, precision, recall, f1-score and macro avg results and graphs with the evolution of loss and precision over epocs.